acoppes/unity-history-window/README.md

 ### Install from Git URL

 You can also install it by opening Unity Package Manager and selecting add package from git URL and add this `https://github.com/acoppes/unity-history-window.git#1.1.2`, Or add it manually to the `manifest.json`.
+Check the latest released version.

 ### Features

 * Stores history of selected objects (custom count), both assets and scene objects (optional)
-* Drag objects from the window to Scene, Hierarchy, Project or Inspector ([doesn't work on mac](https://fogbugz.unity3d.com/default.asp?894059_1u4pe70tnj823875))
+* Drag objects from the window to Scene, Hierarchy, Project or Inspector (alt/option key pressed)
 * Keeps tracks for selection from unloaded scenes (optional)
 * Select (left click) or ping/focus objects without losing selection (right click).
 * Quick menu options to customize behavior.
 * Favorite items to [Favorites window](#favorites-window) (optional)

+### Roadmap

+* Add more icons to show visually actions like ping, select and drag.

 As extra, it comes with a [another window](#favorites-window) to keep track of a list of favorite assets and easily access them.